briansworth/dev/_posts/2017-6-17-PowerShell-And-Vim.md

 # Add these lines to your $PROFILE
 New-Alias -Name vi -Value 'C:\Program Files (x86)\vim\vim80\vim.exe' New-Alias -Name vim -Value 'C:\Program Files (x86)\vim\vim80\vim.exe'

+# Include this if you like a vim command line experience
+# Set-PSReadlineOption -EditMode vi
 ```

 Now next time you want to edit a file, instead of `notepad '.\test.txt'`,